 The NewChapter.com website states that “Zyflamend has been studied at leading research institutions and has been shown to benefit multiple areas of health including joint health, skin health, bone health, and normal tissue growth.”
 There is indeed research on Zyflamend with many of these studies involving the effects of Zyflamend and prostate cancer.

-In a 2016 report titled Maintenance Therapy Containing Metformin and/or Zyflamend for Advanced Prostate Cancer: A Case Series, researchers note 4 cases of men with prostate cancer that were helped by Zyflamend
+In a report titled Maintenance Therapy Containing Metformin and/or Zyflamend for Advanced Prostate Cancer: A Case Series, researchers note 4 cases of men with prostate cancer that were helped by the supplement.

-A test tube study from 2014 titled Zyflamend, a polyherbal mixture, down regulates class I and class II histone deacetylases and increases p21 levels in castrate-resistant prostate cancer cells reported that zyflamend effected prostate cancer cells.
+In a test-tube study titled Zyflamend, a polyherbal mixture, down regulates class I and class II histone deacetylases and increases p21 levels in castrate-resistant prostate cancer cells reported the supplement affected prostate cancer cells.

-In 2012, a study titled Zyflamend, a combination of herbal extracts, attenuates tumor growth in murine xenograft models of prostate cancer was published in journal, Nutrition and Cancer.
-This study noted that mice, given the human-equivalent amounts of Zyflamend, reduced prostate cancer cell growth.
+In the study titled Zyflamend, a combination of herbal extracts attenuates tumor growth in murine xenograft models of prostate cancer researchers noted that mice, given the human-dose equivalent of the supplement, reduced prostate cancer cell growth.
 That's actually pretty interesting that they gave the mice the amount used in the supplement.
 I don't see that too often.

-In 2012, a test tube study titled Carnosol, a constituent of Zyflamend, inhibits aryl hydrocarbon receptor-mediated activation of CYP1A1 and CYP1B1 transcription and mutagenesis noted that Zyflamend (and carnosol, one of the compounds in Zyflamend) inhibited expression of two types of cancer-causing genes and their related cell mutations.
+Researchers published a test-tube study titled Carnosol, a constituent of Zyflamend, inhibits aryl hydrocarbon receptor-mediated activation of CYP1A1 and CYP1B1 transcription and mutagenesis which noted the supplement (and carnosol, one of the compounds in the product) inhibited expression of two types of cancer-causing genes and their related cell mutations.

-In 2012, a test tube study titled, Zyflamend sensitizes tumor cells to TRAIL-induced apoptosis through up-regulation of death receptors and down-regulation of survival proteins: role of ROS-dependent CCAAT/enhancer-binding protein-homologous protein pathway, noted that Zyflamend improved the death of cancer cells by making them more sensitive the immune system.
+Other researchers released the results of test tube study titled, Zyflamend sensitizes tumor cells to TRAIL-induced apoptosis through up-regulation of death receptors and down-regulation of survival proteins: role of ROS-dependent CCAAT/enhancer-binding protein-homologous protein pathway, which reported that the supplement improved the death of cancer cells by making them more sensitive the immune system.

-In 2012, in a test tube study titled, Zyflamend suppresses growth and sensitizes human pancreatic tumors to gemcitabine in an orthotopic mouse model through modulation of multiple targets, Zyflamend, was shown to inhibit the spread of pancreas cancer cells.
-The effect was greater when Zyflamend was combined with anti-cancer medications.
-Zyflamend was also noted to reduce NFKB, a protein that is related to cellular inflammation.
+The results of another test-tube study titled, Zyflamend suppresses growth and sensitizes human pancreatic tumors to gemcitabine in an orthotopic mouse model through modulation of multiple targets, indicated that the supplement, could inhibit the spread of pancreas cancer cells.
+The effect was greater when the supplement was combined with anti-cancer medications.
+The supplement was also noted to reduce NFKB, a protein that is related to cellular inflammation.

 NFKB is a hot topic in research because of the link between inflammation and diseases like cancer, heart disease and maybe even aging.
 Other supplements touted to reduce NFKB include Protandim and Anatabloc so see those reviews for additional information.

-In 2012, a test tube study titled, Zyflamend inhibits the expression and function of androgen receptor and acts synergistically with bicalutimide to inhibit prostate cancer cell growth, noted that Zyflamend inhibited the spread of prostate cancer cells and that this effect was greater when combined with prostate cancer medications.
+Another test-tube study titled, Zyflamend inhibits the expression and function of androgen receptor and acts synergistically with bicalutamide to inhibit prostate cancer cell growth, indicated that the supplement inhibited the spread of prostate cancer cells and that this effect was greater when combined with prostate cancer medications.

-In 2011, a test tube study titled Zyflamend reduces the expression of androgen receptor in a model of castrate-resistant prostate cancer, Zyflamend, was noted to decrease the growth of prostate cancer cells.
+Researchers released the results of a test tube study titled Zyflamend reduces the expression of androgen receptor in a model of castrate-resistant prostate cancer, which indicated the supplement could decrease the growth of prostate cancer cells.

-In 2011 a test tube study titled Zyflamend mediates therapeutic induction of autophagy to apoptosis in melanoma cells, inhibited the growth of skin cancer cells.
+Another test-tube study titled Zyflamend mediates therapeutic induction of autophagy to apoptosis in melanoma cells, indicated the supplement inhibited the growth of skin cancer cells.

-In a review article published in 2010 titled Antioxidants and antiinflammatory dietary supplements for osteoarthritis and rheumatoid arthritis, the authors noted that they could not recommend Zyflamend for osteoarthritis or rheumatoid arthritis because there are no human trials showing that Zylamend helps these conditions.
+In a review article published in 2010 titled Antioxidants and antiinflammatory dietary supplements for osteoarthritis and rheumatoid arthritis, the authors noted that they could not recommend the supplement for osteoarthritis or rheumatoid arthritis because there are no human trials showing that it helped those conditions.

-In a 2009 study titled Zyflamend in men with high-grade prostatic intraepithelial neoplasia: results of a phase I clinical trial was published the Journal of the Society of Integrative Oncology.
+Researchers released the study Zyflamend in men with high-grade prostatic intraepithelial neoplasia: results of a phase I clinical trial.
 This study consisted of 29 men (age 40-75) at risk for prostate cancer.
-Of these, 23 men completed the 18 month study.
-Every 3 months, blood was taken and analyzed for various things including PSA, CRP, NFKB and testosterone.
-Men took Zyflamend 3 times per day.
+Of these, 23 men completed the 18-month study.
+Every 3 months, blood was taken and analyzed for various things including PSA, CRP, NFKB, and testosterone.
+Men took Zyflamend gel caps 3 times per day.

 This study appears to be the first human trial of Zyflamend.
 While interesting, this study did not include a placebo group (that's a problem).
-Also the study makes no mention as to the other supplements used.
-As far as I can tell, this study does not appear to have been replicated, which I find odd.
+Also, the study makes no mention of the other supplements used.

-In 2008 a study titled Zyflamend reduces LTB4 formation and prevents oral carcinogenesis in a 7,12-dimethylbenz[alpha]anthracene (DMBA)-induced hamster cheek pouch model, noted that topical application of Zyflamend to the cheeks of hampers reduced chemicals associated cellular with inflammation and mouth cancer.
+Zyflamend reduces LTB4 formation and prevents oral carcinogenesis in a 7,12-dimethylbenz[alpha]anthracene (DMBA)-induced hamster cheek pouch model.
+Here, researchers noted that the topical application of the supplement to the cheeks of hampers reduced chemicals associated cellular with inflammation and mouth cancer.

-In 2007 a study titled Zyflamend, a polyherbal preparation, inhibits invasion, suppresses osteoclastogenesis, and potentiates apoptosis through down-regulation of NF-kappa B activation and NF-kappa B-regulated gene products, noted that Zyflamend reduced the formation of osteoclasts (a type of bone eating cell involved in osteoporosis) as well as the inflammation protein called NFKB.
-This was a test tube study.
+Zyflamend, a polyherbal preparation, inhibits invasion, suppresses osteoclastogenesis, and potentiates apoptosis through down-regulation of NF-kappa B activation and NF-kappa B-regulated gene products.
+In this investigation, researchers noted the supplement reduced the formation of osteoclasts (bone-eating cells involved in osteoporosis) as well as the inflammation protein called NFKB.
+This was a test-tube study.

-In 2007 a study titled The role of Zyflamend, an herbal anti-inflammatory, as a potential chemopreventive agent against prostate cancer: a case report was published.
-This study reports the results of one person involved in the 2009 human Zyflamend study already summarized.
+The role of Zyflamend, an herbal anti-inflammatory, as a potential chemopreventive agent against prostate cancer: a case report.
+Researcehrs report the results of one person involved in the 2009 human Zyflamend study summarized above.
 I'm not sure why the researchers decided to release the results of only 1 person?
 This makes no sense to me.

-In 2007, a study titled Zyflamend-mediated inhibition of human prostate cancer PC3 cell proliferation: effects on 12-LOX and Rb protein phosphorylation noted that Zyflamend inhibited the growth of prostate cancer cells in a test tube.
+Zyflamend-mediated inhibition of human prostate cancer PC3 cell proliferation: effects on 12-LOX and Rb protein phosphorylation Here, researchers reported noted the supplement inhibited the growth of prostate cancer cells in a test tube.

-In 2005, a study titled Zyflamend, a unique herbal preparation with nonselective COX inhibitory activity, induces apoptosis of prostate cancer cells that lack COX-2 expression, noted that Zyflamend caused the death of prostate cancer cells in a test tube.
+Zyflamend, a unique herbal preparation with nonselective COX inhibitory activity induces apoptosis of prostate cancer cells that lack COX-2 expression, Researchers noted that the supplement caused the death of prostate cancer cells in a test tube.